M-Fatah/core/docs/platform.md

 ```

 `Platform_Window::presentation` stores the requested state. `Platform_Window::metrics.safe_area` stores the observed area that should stay unobstructed by system UI.
 On Android, fullscreen, immersive, keep-screen-on, edge-to-edge/cutout behavior, and orientation policy are applied through Core's generated `CoreNativeActivity` bridge.
 On iOS, Core's root view controller applies the corresponding UIKit presentation preferences and scene orientation request.
 On desktop, fullscreen maps to the native fullscreen path, keep-screen-on maps to the platform display-inhibit API, and orientation policy is stored but has no OS window meaning.
-`Platform_Window::started` tracks Android Activity start/stop visibility and remains true on desktop platforms.
+`Platform_Window::started` tracks Android Activity start/stop visibility and iOS scene foreground/background state; it remains true on desktop platforms.
-`Platform_Window::paused` is driven by Android Activity pause/resume and remains false on desktop platforms.
+`Platform_Window::paused` tracks Android Activity pause/resume and whether an iOS scene is inactive or in the background; it remains false on desktop platforms.
 `Platform_Window::low_memory` is a one-poll platform memory-pressure signal.
-On Android it is driven by `onLowMemory` and memory-pressure `onTrimMemory` levels; on desktop it remains false.
+Android drives it from `onLowMemory` and memory-pressure `onTrimMemory` levels; it remains false on desktop and iOS.
-`Platform_Window::save_state_requested` is a one-poll platform request to persist app-owned state.
-On Android it is driven by `onSaveInstanceState`; Core returns no Android saved-state blob.
+`Platform_Window::save_state_requested` is a one-poll request to persist app-owned state.
+Android drives it from `onSaveInstanceState`; it remains false on desktop and iOS, and Core returns no Android saved-state blob.
-Android windows use the normal `platform_window_init` entry point before `platform_window_native_connect`, matching iOS host setup.
+Android windows use the normal `platform_window_init` entry point before `platform_window_native_connect`, matching the iOS application setup described above.

 Android soft keyboard input uses Core's generated `CoreNativeActivity` bridge.
 The bridge creates the Android `InputConnection` endpoint internally; app code only enables a text-input session through Core and consumes text-input events from `platform_window_poll`.